afshinamighi/Courses/FCSPy/challenges/inf-fcspy-challs.md

 ### Extended Features (Optional):

-The scanner device has been improved and can put a dot in the position of missing digit.
-The check digit is guaranteed to be correct.
-Extend your program that can calculate the missing digit and replace the dot with a correct digit.
-For example, an isbn code with value ISBN .-85375-390-4 can be fixed and corrected value will be ISBN 1-85375-390-4

 <!--
 Also, the input should contain only digits, character ‘X’ (capital) and character ‘.’ (dot).
 If any other character appears in the input, also print “INPUT ERROR” and exit the program.